fjruizruano/In_Silico_SeqCap_10xG/README.md

 This step is only necessary in case we need longer contigs.
 So we can perform several round of assembly.
 However, from now on, the mappings are a bit different.

 For the second round of mappings, we will use the assembled and selected Supernova2 contigs.
 In this case, we have introns and intergenic regions identical to the A chromosome paralog.
-To avoid mappings in such as regions we first map soma reads agaist with more stringent conditions:
+To avoid mappings in such as regions we first map soma reads against with more stringent conditions:

 ```
 $ ls barcoded_trim_1.fastq barcoded_trim_2.fastq > list.txt